 Any money you save or invest in a Junior ISA is essentially locked away until your kid’s 18th birthday, after which point it becomes theirs.
 We’re thinking of a nice deposit for a home, or a good base to continue saving.

-And if any investments you owned that paid out dividends, you’d have to pay Dividend Tax too.
-That’s when a business you own (have shares in), pays out its profits to its owners (shareholders).
-The limit is £1,000 per year before you have to pay tax on them.
+And if any investments you own pay out dividends, you won't have to pay Dividend Tax too.
+That’s when a business you own (have shares in), pays out its profits to its owners (the shareholders).
+The limit is £500 per year before you have to pay tax on them if they aren't in an ISA.

 There’s also income tax, which is what you would pay on any interest you earn too.
 That’s the same tax you pay on your earnings, such as a salary.